salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * MAY include link "last" where result MUST include last resource

 ## Offset

+Offset paging allows request to specify number of rows to skip and number of rows to return after the skipped amount.

 Routes supporting any pagination MUST support Offset.
 Requests MUST require both "offset" and "limit".